What Steps Do You Need to Take After a Car Accident?

 I was in a car accident, what do I do next?

 If you get in a car accident, try to breathe and remain calm.
 After that, you should:

 - Assess the situation – Are you or any of your passengers in need of immediate medical attention?
 If yes, then call 911 right away to request an ambulance.
 If you don’t need emergency medical care, check on everyone else involved in the accident to see if they’ve been injured and need an ambulance.
 Do not try to move anyone who has been injured unless you’ve been trained to do so, or they are in impending danger.

 - Avoid another crash – If it’s safe to do so, pull your car off to the side of the road to get out of harm’s way and avoid another collision.
 Activate your hazard lights and put down warning triangles or road flares to make yourself more visible and alert other drivers there’s been a car accident.

 - Keep your comments to yourself – Getting into a car accident can be upsetting, but it’s critical that you don’t discuss the crash with anyone else or argue about who’s at fault.
 Anything you say could be used against you to challenge or deny your claim.
 Even saying something as harmless as “I’m sorry” could be viewed as admitting fault.

 - Call the police – Let the dispatcher know you’ve been involved in a car accident and where you’re located.
+Remain at the scene until medical assistance, the Buffalo Police, the New York State Police, or your local police arrive.
 When police arrive, answer their questions and give them the facts of the accident.
 Before police leave the crash scene, ask how you can obtain a copy of the police report.